-The Quality Payment Program
+The Quality Payment Program (QPP)

-The Merit Based Incentive Payment System (MIPS)
+The Merit-based Incentive Payment System (MIPS)

-- Quality: 60%,
+- Quality: 30 percent

-- Improvement Activities: 15%
+- Improvement Activities: 15 percent

 Performance Scoring and Payment Adjustments

-Alternative Payment Models (APMs)
+Advanced Alternative Payment Models (APMs)

-To be exempt from MIPS and qualify for AAPM bonuses and updates, providers must participate in a qualifying program and meet certain participation thresholds.
-Surgeons are likely to have a limited number of AAPM participation opportunities in the early years.
-Surgeons practicing in an ASC environment may have even fewer options.
-To date, CMS has not proposed an ASC-based Advanced APM.
-CMS is establishing a process whereby physician groups, including specialty societies, can propose qualifying Advanced APMs, but those programs will not be immediately available as options.
+As an alternative to MIPS, physicians also have the option to participate in an Advanced Alternative Payment Model (AAPM).
+To be exempt from MIPS and qualify for AAPM bonuses and updates, providers must participate in a qualifying program and meet certain participation thresholds (i.e., 50 percent of payments from an APM or 35 percent patient volume from an APM in 2021).
+Surgeons have a limited number of AAPM participation opportunities, and surgeons practicing in an ASC environment have even fewer options.
+To date, CMS has not proposed an ASC-based AAPM.
+CMS is establishing a process whereby physician groups, including specialty societies, can propose qualifying AAPMs, but those programs will not be immediately available as options.
 In recent comments, ASCA urged CMS to implement a request for proposals process that is flexible enough to address the needs of the wide range of surgical specialties that practice in the ASC environment.

-There are a number of resources available to those wishing to learn more about MACRA, QPP, or MIPS.
-For more information please visit qpp.cms.gov, where CMS has provided the NPI participation tool, fact sheets, and other resources.
+There are a number of resources available to those wishing to learn more about MACRA, QPP or MIPS.
+For more information, please visit qpp.cms.gov, where CMS has provided the NPI participation tool, fact sheets and other resources.
 General information about the Medicare program can be found at cms.gov/Medicare.
 Please also feel free to reach out to Alex Taira at email@example.com with ASC-specific MACRA questions.